 Tenor strings have more tension, leading to enhanced projection, which is helpful in live scenarios.
 Ukuleles aren’t the loudest of instruments, so the ability to project sound can make an instrument appear louder.

-A ukulele’s tone, however, isn’t solely depending on the size.
+A ukulele’s tone, however, isn’t solely dependent on the size.
 Craftsmanship, quality, and materials all make a big difference in sound.
 For instance, an instrument crafted of solid wood will sound better, louder, and have more projection than a less expensive laminated model.

 Fingerboard (Fretboard) Length

-What can affect the sound and impact playing style, is the size of a ukulele’s fretboard.
+What can affect the sound and impact of playing style, is the size of a ukulele’s fretboard.
 The Fretboard on a normal concert ukulele connects to the body at the 12th fret.